-DP2000 series power supply supports trigger input and trigger output via the rearpanel Digital I/O interface.
+DP900 series power supply supports trigger input and trigger output via the rearpanel Digital I/O interface (optional for DP932U and not available for DP932E).

 • Trigger Input:

 The data lines of the digital I/O interface receive external trigger signal.
 The source under control (namely the selected output channel) turns on/off the output or inverts the output state when the preset trigger condition is met.